adriankoering/adriankoering.github.io/README.md

-# My Curriculum vitae

-as a Github Page.
+# Code Portfolio

+This repository hosts a Github page which contains an overview over my code portfolio.
 See it rendered at [adriankoering.github.io](https://adriankoering.github.io/).

-# Completion List
-1. KNN Python - 80ish%
-2. Padvinder - 15%
-3. MFNR - 20%
-4. Cuda KNN - 5%
-5. GraphInference - 90ish%
-6. BarrierTape - 50%
-7. Clf CNNs for Segmentation - 40%
-8. Self - 0%
+## Implementation

+The page is written in markdown in a jupyter-notebook and then converted into html using jupyter-nbconvert.
+This is obviously overkill but it spares me from writing html manually.